-The Board of Directors, in financial year 2019, has carried out a self-assessment of the quality and efficiency of the operation of the Board.
-The results of said process show that the Board and its Committees function correctly and illustrate an improvement in the information flows between the different collegiate bodies following the enhancements introduced in financial year 2018.
+In 2020, the annual assessment of the quality and efficiency of the operation of the Board for financial year 2019 was carried out without the intervention of a consultant.
+The results of said process show that the Board and its Committees function correctly and illustrate an improvement in the information flows between the different collegiate bodies following the measures introduced regarding their operation and performance in the financial year.
+These measures consisted mainly of: